 It can all be reduced to the user interface, I don’t like it and they probably won’t fix that anytime soon, to some extent the interface is a bit abusive and this is probably the biggest problem this software has.
 Thinking a bit more about this, it is not only a software problem but also an ideology problem of the whole company.

 When I downloaded the app to my computer it immediately required a Facebook login, now call me crazy or whatever you want but, I want to listen to music, not to give you my Facebook profile, I know a lot of people (young software active people) that don’t use Facebook.
 I know for a fact a few of them would love some Spotify, but hey: “WAIT!
-If you don’t have a Facebook account I don’t give a fuck about you!”.
+If you don’t have a Facebook account I don’t care about you!”.
 That’s the message I get from that requirement another example is presented in Figure 1.

 Figure 1.
 If you don’t share that you are using Spotify on Facebook, you have to close the application.
 The left blue button says “Añadir a Facebook” (Add to Facebook) and the right gray button says “Cerrar Sesión” (Close Session).

 Again, it’s free and all that.
-Is it really free, are this fuckers really giving away their software? … NO!!!
+Is it really free, are these guys really giving away their software? … NO!!!
 I don’t think so.
 They are requiring you to make public the fact that you are using their product.
 That is something I really don’t like, although making public the use of a product is good for the product and the company, this should be something optional not obligatory.